Kiransardarahmad19/AgroAssist_AI/README.md

 ### Results:

-The trained model achieved high test accuracy of 69% , demonstrating reliable pest identification.

-# My Contribution:
-I conceptualized and developed AgroAssist as a Semester Project of Computer Vision.
+The trained models demonstrated strong performance across multiple agricultural tasks.
+Specifically, the pest identification model achieved a test accuracy of 69%, indicating a solid ability to classify and recognize crop pests under varying environmental conditions.
+This result validates the effectiveness of the proposed deep learning pipeline for real-world agricultural decision support.

 # Technology Used

-AgroAssist leverages Python, PyTorch, TensorFlow, scikit-learn, and deep learning architectures like CNN, ResNet50, and VGG16 for crop recommendation, plant disease recognition, and pest classification.
+1. AgroAssist is built using a robust AI and data science stack that integrates:
+2. Programming & Frameworks: Python, FastAPI
+3. Machine Learning Libraries: scikit-learn, TensorFlow, and PyTorch
+4. Deep Learning Architectures: Convolutional Neural Networks (CNNs), ResNet50, and VGG16
+5. Applications: Crop recommendation, plant disease detection, and pest classification
+6. Together, these technologies enable end-to-end agricultural intelligence, from data ingestion to predictive insights.